atavistock/rustdice/README.md

 ## Options

-A number of options are supported to allow common use cases supported by different game systems using the `DiceSetOption` struct.
+A number of options are supported to allow common use cases supported by different game systems using the `DiceSetOption` struct and the `new_with_options` method.

 __best__